ChristianWinds/Project-2---Simplified-3D-Diffusion-Model/README.md

 the specified number of room divisions and a partition.
 The partition's height will be 75% of the room's vertical divisions' total height, floored to the nearest room division integer less than or equal to the 75% height.
+Fortran compilation instructions: Before compiling the diffusion.90 program, change the maxSize variable in the diffusion.90 source code to set the number of room divisions for the program, and set the diffusion.90 source code's partitionFlag variable to ".FALSE." to prepare diffusion.90 to compile without a partition, or set the partitionFlag variable to ".TRUE." to prepare diffusion.90 to compile with a partition.
+With both checkIfCellInPartitionModule.f90 and diffusion.f90 in the same directory, enter the command "gfortran checkIfCellInPartitionModule.f90 diffusion.f90" in the command line to compile the source code necessary to run the diffusion.f90 program.
+Fortran execution instructions: With the files checkifcellinpartitionmodule.mod and a.out, each created from compilng checkIfCellInPartitionModule.f90 and diffusion.f90, within the current directory, enter "a.out" in the command line to run the diffusion.f90 program.
+Go compilation instructions: diffusion.go does not require a compilation command.
+Go execution instructions: Within the diffusion.go source code, change the maxSize integer to set the number of room divisions to use in the diffusion.go program execution.
+Enter "go run diffusion.go" upon the command line to run the program without a partition, or enter "go run diffusion.go (any argument) partition" to run the program with an active partition.
 Python compilation instructions:
 Python execution instructions:
-Fortran compilation instructions: With both checkIfCellInPartitionModule.f90 and diffusion.f90 in the same directory, enter the command "gfortran checkIfCellInPartitionModule.f90 diffusion.f90" to compile the source code necessary to run the diffusion.f90 program.
-Fortran execution instructions: In the diffusion.f90 source code, change the maxSize integer to alter the number of division used in the program's room, and set the partitionFlag variable in the source code to ".FALSE." to prepare diffusion.f90 to run without a partition, or set partitionFlag to ".TRUE." to prepare the program to run with a partition.
-With the files checkifcellinpartitionmodule.mod and a.out, each created from compilng checkIfCellInPartitionModule.f90 and diffusion.f90, in the current directory, enter a.out in the command line to run the diffusion.f90 program.
 Julia compilation instructions:
 Julia execution instructions:
 R compilation instructions:
 R execution instructions:
-Go compilation instructions: diffusion.go does not require a compilation command.
-Go execution instructions: Enter "go run diffusion.go" upon the command line to run the program without a partition, or enter "go run diffusion.go (argument) partition" to run the program with an active partition.
-The argument entered as "argument" does not affect the maximum room size; the maximum room size is instead changed by editing the value of "maxSize" within the diffusion.go source code before running diffusion.go.
 Lisp compilation instructions:
 Lisp execution instructions: